neoforged/Documentation/docs/networking/payload.md

 registrar.playBidirectional(...); // On the main thread
 registrar.playBidirectional(...); // On the main thread

+// Configuration methods modify the state of the registrar
-// All registrar methods create a new instance, so the change
+// by creating a new instance, so the change needs to be
-// needs to be updated by storing the result registrar = registrar.executesOn(HandlerThread.NETWORK);
+/// updated by storing the result registrar = registrar.executesOn(HandlerThread.NETWORK);

 registrar.playBidirectional(...); // On the network thread